 AirTag Strengths and Weaknesses for Pets

 The anti-stalking feature deserves extra attention.
 Apple designed AirTag to prevent people from being tracked without consent.
 If an AirTag travels away from its paired iPhone for 8 to 24 hours, it starts beeping and sends alerts to nearby iPhones.
-On a pet that spends all day outdoors, this means the AirTag may chirp on the collar, confusing the animal and alerting strangers.
-Apple's unwanted tracking safety guide confirms this behavior is intentional and can't be disabled.
-We covered this in more detail in our guide on why your AirTag is beeping.

-Best Alternatives for Former Whistle Users
+What Are the Best Alternatives for Former Whistle Users?

 If you relied on Whistle for real-time GPS tracking and health monitoring, the AirTag isn’t a direct replacement.
 These two dedicated GPS pet trackers cover most of what Whistle offered: